eigerco/polka-storage/docs/src/storagext-cli/index.md

 [^keys]: Read more about how cryptographic keys are used in Polkadot — <https://wiki.polkadot.network/docs/learn-cryptography>.
 [^optional_keys]: If a key is passed to the CLI, but the operation called does not require a key, **the key will not be used**.

+#### `--n-retries` and `--retry-interval`

+These flags help you connect under a difficult network environment, or when you're launching the node and it's still booting up, this allows you to "actively wait" for the node to come online.

+#### `--wait-for-finalization`

+If you want to see the result of your extrinsic call, this flag is for you.
+By default, `storagext-cli` will not wait for the result of the extrinsic, when this flag is enabled, `storagext-cli` will wait until the extrinsic makes it to a finalized block and will report it's result — whether the call was successful or not.

 ## Sub-chapters